-Description: The SPOOL command copies files to be printed into a SPOOL_DATA directory.
+The SPOOL command copies files to be printed into a SPOOL_DATA directory.
 It has found that the SPOOL_DATA directory that was previously in use is full and is now looking for another SPOOL_DATA directory on a different partition.
+No action required.